Why Should I Choose Dr. Minoli for My Rhinoplasty?

-Dr. Minoli completed extensive training as a plastic surgeon, AND a facial plastic surgeon, AND an ear-nose-throat surgeon (otolaryngologist): He is board-certified in all 3 specialties with considerable clinical & teaching experience in all three fields over his decades of work.
+Dr. Minoli has completed extensive training as a plastic surgeon, a facial plastic surgeon, and an ear-nose-throat surgeon (otolaryngologist).
+He is triple board certified in all three specialties and has collected considerable clinical and teaching experience in all three fields over his decades of work.

 - Your nose appears too large for your face.

 - There is a bump on your nasal bridge when viewed in profile.

 - Your nose seems too wide when viewed from the front.

 - Your nasal tip droops or plunges.

 - Your nasal tip is thickened or enlarged.

 - Your nostrils are excessively flared.

 - A previous injury has made your nose asymmetrical.